-Valuation of Goodwill and Other Intangible Assets.
+Valuation of Goodwill and Other Intangible Assets

 Business combinations typically result in the recording of goodwill and other intangible assets.
 The excess of the purchase price over the fair value assigned to the tangible and identifiable intangible assets, liabilities assumed, and noncontrolling interest in the acquiree is recorded as goodwill.

 Goodwill is tested annually for impairment and in interim periods if events or changes in circumstances indicate that the assets may be impaired.
-We perform our annual goodwill impairment assessment at the reporting unit level as of October 1, and any impairment charges resulting from this process are reported in the fourth quarter.
+We perform our annual goodwill impairment assessment at the reporting unit level as of the first day of the fourth quarter, and any impairment charges resulting from this process are reported in the fourth quarter.